Tarleton State University Libraries LibX Toolbar

 - Search selected text in the Tarleton Library Catalog or Google Scholar.

 - "Reload [this page] via Tarleton Access" for access to Tarleton's licensed e-resources when you find a restricted article on the Web.

 The right-click menu changes depending on what text is highlighted.
 For instance, if an ISBN is selected, you will be offered appropriate ISBN searches.
 LibX searches ISBNs, ISSNs, PubMed IDs, and DOIs.

 Alternatively, instead of right-clicking, you can drag and drop the selected text into the search box on the LibX toolbar, or directly onto the Google Scholar button.

-Google Scholar Tip: Be sure to set "Tarleton State University Libraries - Check SFX for full text" as your Library Link in Google Scholar Preferences.
-When you right click to search highlighted text via Google Scholar, or drag and drop text onto the Google Scholar button, Tarleton's SFX link will appear in the results.
+Google Scholar Tip: Be sure to set "Tarleton State University Libraries - Fulltext Finder@Tarleton" as your Library Link in Google Scholar Preferences.
+When you right click to search highlighted text via Google Scholar, or drag and drop text onto the Google Scholar button, Tarleton's Full Text Finder link will appear in the results.

 LibX places a cue within: